Analysis | Proposed legislation in Florida resurrects an old assumption about same-sex couples

 “Senator Smith was prompted, an aide said, by concern over material that students were bringing home from school that he found graphic and disgusting.
 Mr. Smith took the material to the Senate floor today, telling colleagues that they could take a closer look at his desk.”Included in his display were a book about a lesbian couple entitled “Heather Has Two Mommies” and material used in AIDS education programs that graphically describes sexual acts and advocates the use of condoms.

 In other words, it has historically been the case that the presumed barrier between “teaching kindergartners about sex” (in Erickson’s formulation) and recognizing the existence of people in same-sex relationships is considered porous by some.
 Perhaps Florida is fine with “Heather Has Two Mommies.”
-But then crosses the line?
+But then what crosses the line?
 How do teachers decide?
 Or do they simply not risk the fight?

 And importantly, what happens to the kids like Nicholas who might have been happy to learn that others viewed their families as normal?